Refine your search by topic:

 • The Community of Practice model is valuable for learning and collaboration.
 According to Gita Gulati-Partee and Maggie Potapchuk, “We build the container not to avoid conflict and hard emotions or create some false sense of “safe space.”
 Rather, we build it precisely because we know conflict and emotions will arise and that “safety” can be elusive and subjective”.
 Funders should consider integrating this model into future grant cycles to enhance effectiveness.

-This is only the first year of the project.
-As an organization, we define success as doing work that helps us realize some positive social change.
+As we enter year 2 of the project, we are anchored by our belief that success lies in doing work fosters positive social change.
 This work does exactly that.
-We are excited about the opportunities to continue to evaluate and adapt this project to better improve outcomes for grantees, the youths they are working with, DPH, and the Commonwealth at large.
+We are excited about the opportunities to continue reflecting on our learnings and adapting our TA efforts to improve program implementation for grantees, the youths they are working with, Massachusetts Department of Public Health, and the Commonwealth at large.

 Work